 Target’s clearance schedule is typically 30- 50% off the day after the holiday for three days, 50-70% off the fourth day after the holiday for three days and 70-90% off the seventh day after holiday, for 1-2 days.
 This schedule isn’t set in stone and has changed over the years.
 I am also finding that Target isn’t bothering to go to 90% anymore, unfortunaltely, but it varies and every store/region promotes different.
 You could always call the store during this time for the specific percent.

 6. Find and Join the Facebook groups.

 The clearance deals are rapid-fire and go very quickly.
 There are many private Facebook couponing groups that are devoted to particular stores.
 Do a search to find stores that interest you and join.
 I find them helpful because many people post pictures of their clearance hauls and if there’s something of interest, I go on a hunt!
 My 2 favorite Facebook groups: Target deals, clearance & Couponing * and Giant Pa Couponing Deals.

 Holiday clearance has definitley changed over the years.
-The discounts aren’t as steep, but every year, I find that scouting for clearance is always worth a trip.
+The discounts aren’t as steep, but every year, I find that scouring for clearance is always worth a trip.